 So please check out our other videos and blogs in helping you build a strong enterprise risk management process.
 So hopefully, we'll see you later and until next time, take care.

-Do you use Inherent Risk in your risk assessment process?
+Do you use Inherent Risk in your risk control self assessment framework?
 Learn professional hacks for dealing with the common issues around this level of risk and more at our live webinar.
 Click below to register today: